“As it turns out, John Saxon’s amphetamine-fueled ranting is a weak defense against homegrown flamethrowers.”

 Farmers’ Almanac says writing ‘A-Team’ on your barn will increase crop yields for the coming year – and keep your barn from getting blown to bits by a dynamite-wielding Murdock

-Now that all is said and done, Face has a little time to romance the farmer’s daughter with an explanation of “the jazz,” but Murdock interrupts and tells the gal that Face has a bubble bath fetish, so time only for one kiss and a thank you from the now freed kids.
+Now that all is said and done, Face has a little time to romance the farmer’s daughter with an explanation of “the jazz,” but Murdock interrupts and tells the gal that Face has a thing for bubble baths, so time only for one kiss and a thank you from the now freed kids.
 Oh, and also, time to pick up Hannibal’s boots!

 A seriously fun episode.
 John Saxon is truly in his element as a looney cult leader, Hannibal gets lots of good lines, and while Dirk Benedict doesn’t yet own the role of Face, he’s certainly put a nice down payment on it.
 Take that, uh, whoever it is that plays Face in the new movie!